How to Grab Attention in E-mail Subject Lines

 Getting really relevant may mean breaking down your e-mail list into groups categorized by industry, age, or most purchased services.
 The categories depend on your business.
 E-mail software like SendLane can help keep everything organized and send out automated e-mails every time new clients subscribe.

-Do give the audience a taste of something delicious.
+3. do give the audience a taste of something delicious

 Have your ever been offered a bit of something tasty: a perfectly cooked piece of steak, a bite of decadent dessert, or a sip of an expertly made beverage, then wanted more?
 That’s what your subject line should be: a taste of something interesting and worthwhile that persuades your reader to learn more.
 In the e-mail body, the persuasion continues into a rich newsletter, to a landing page, or call to action.